-TLC will keep all student records for a minimum of five years.
-It is the student's responsibility to give the completion certificate to the appropriate agencies.
-TLC will mail a copy to any other State, which requires a copy from the Training Provider.
+TLC will keep all student records for a minimum of seven years.
+It is your responsibility to give the completion certificate to the appropriate agencies.
+TLC will mail a copy any State that requires a copy from the Training Provider.